 The global anti-inflammatory drugs market is bifurcated into drug class, application, and route of administration.

-Based on drug class, the global market for anti-inflammatory drugs is segmented into biologics and biosimilars, steroids, non-steroidal anti-inflammatory drugs (NSAIDs), and others.
+The global market for anti-inflammatory drugs is segmented into biologics and biosimilars, steroids, non-steroidal anti-inflammatory drugs (NSAIDs), and others.

 The biologics and biosimilars segment is the largest contributor to the market and is projected to exhibit a CAGR of 6.88% over the forecast period.
 Biologics and biosimilars have revolutionized the treatment algorithm for inflammatory diseases and markedly improved the therapy outcome.
 The Discovery of TNF inhibitors has been one of the breakthrough treatments in the last decade and has improved the potency and efficacy of the drugs.
 Anti-TNF biologics such as etanercept, infliximab, adalimumab, etc., have played a major role in managing chronic inflammatory diseases like ulcerative colitis, Crohn's disease, and rheumatoid arthritis.
 Biologics and biosimilars are more target-specific and have fewer side effects, which is expected to propel their demand drastically during the forecast period.